-In addition to offering diversified exposure to traditional sectors of the market, ETFs can also allow you to tap into lucrative industries that may otherwise be too risky to access on their own.
-3-D printing is one such industry that has captivated countless investors, and for good reason; this revolutionary technology promises to change how consumers and businesses behave, allowing customers to create their own products.
-However, this industry that has the potential to change everything has remained rather inaccessible for investors during its primary development [for more ETF analysis, make sure to sign up for our free ETF newsletter].
+In addition to offering diversified exposure to traditional sectors of the market, ETFs also allow investors to tap into lucrative industries that may otherwise be too risky to access on their own.
+3-D printing is one such industry that has captivated countless investors, and for good reason.
+This revolutionary technology promises to change how consumers and businesses behave, allowing customers to create their own products.
+However, this industry that has the potential to change everything has remained rather inaccessible for investors during its primary development

-The principal concept of 3-D printing, also called Addictive or Rapid Manufacturing, is to create a solid object of virtually any shape from a digital model.
+The principal concept of 3-D printing, also known as additive or rapid manufacturing, is to create a solid object of virtually any shape from a digital model.
 This is achieved through the successive layering of materials to form the literal building blocks of an object.
-The most common material used in the building process is molten plastic which is quick to cool and solidify in order to maintain the desired shape.
+The most common material used in the building process is molten plastic, which is quick to cool and solidify in order to maintain the desired shape.

-- Hewlett Packard Company (HPQ): This computer and printer manufacture has had its eye on 3-D printing for the last few years.
-While the main business has been suffering from poor sales and substandard development, this massive company has the ability to raise resources behind this new technology, and may soon do so.
-There are currently five ETFs with exposure to HP with MTK and SKYY holding the largest stakes [see S&P 500 Visual History].
+- Hewlett Packard Company (HPQ): This computer and printer manufacturer has had its eye on 3-D printing for the last few years.
+While its main business has been suffering from poor sales and substandard development, the massive company has the ability to raise resources behind this new technology and may soon do so.
+There are currently three ETFs with exposure to HP, with Tiedemann Wealth Management’s Deep Value ETF (DVP ) and First Trust’s NASDAQ Technology Dividend Index Fund (TDIV ) holding the largest stakes [see S&P 500 Visual History].

-- Autodesk Inc (ADSK): NASDAQ 100 listed Autodesk is another one of the leading players in the 3-D printing sector.
-With over $2.21 billion in revenue in 2012, this quickly expanding group is most heavily involved in the software side of 3-D printing, but it’s not contained to this small market, as the company is working in software for architecture, engineering, construction, manufacturing and entertainment industries. oth IGV and QTEC have a portion of their technology-centric portfolios dedicated to Autodesk.
+- Autodesk Inc. (ADSK): NASDAQ 100 listed Autodesk as another one of the leading players in the 3-D printing sector.
+This quickly expanding group is most heavily involved in the software side of 3-D printing, but it’s not contained to this small market.
+The company is working on software for the architecture, engineering, construction, manufacturing and entertainment industries.
+Investors will find this stock is a major component of ARKQ and iShares’ North American Tech-Software ETF (IGV ).

 The Bottom Line